London Visit - HMS Belfast, March 2002 - page 2

 take one last look (and photo).
 The WWII battleship remained in

-museum cost £9.50 on our visit.
+floating museum cost £9.50 at the time of our visit.

 |

-it was a fascinating warship and well worth visiting, even for
+HMS Belfast proved a really fascinating warship and well

-battleship are closed to visitors at times.
+the historic battleship are closed to visitors.

-We also have some videos of our visit to the battleship,
+of our visit to the battleship.

 |